Amyntas IV

 Amyntas IV (Greek: Ἀμύντας Δ΄) was a titular king of the Greek kingdom of Macedonia in 359 BC and member of the Argead dynasty.

 Biography

 Amyntas was a son of King Perdiccas III of Macedon.
 He was born in about 365 BC.

 After his father's death in 359 BC he became king, but he was only a child.
-Philip II of Macedon, Perdiccas’ brother, became his tutor and regent.
-In that same year Philip declared himself king of Macedonia, expropriating his young nephew.
+His uncle, Philip II of Macedon, who was Perdiccas' brother, became his tutor and regent.
+In that same year, Philip declared himself king of Macedonia, expropriating his young nephew.

-Amyntas was not judged dangerous enough to be a menace to Philip, who even gave him his daughter Cynane in marriage.
-The succession of Amyntas’ cousin Alexander in 336 BC changed things — Alexander immediately had Amyntas executed.
+Amyntas was not judged as dangerous enough to be a menace to Philip, who even gave him his daughter Cynane in marriage.
+The succession of Amyntas' cousin Alexander in 336 BC changed things — Alexander immediately had Amyntas executed.

-Eurydice II of Macedon was Amyntas’ daughter.
+Eurydice II of Macedon was Amyntas' daughter.